ir-engine/ir-engine/README.md

 - OAuth login with Facebook, Google, Steam, Github or instant login with email or phone
 - Free, open source, MIT and Apache 2.0-licensed -- do anything you want with the code, for any reason, forever
 - WebGL client deployable to iOS, Android and desktop
-- Built with love by a team spread all across the world

 # Getting Started